getfem/getfem/doc/sphinx/source/userdoc/xfem.rst

 Representation of level-sets
 ----------------------------

-|gf| deals with level-set defined by piecewise polynomial function on a mesh.
-It
+Some structure are defined to manipulate level-set functions defined by piecewise polynomial function on a mesh.
-will be defined as the zero of this function.
 In the file :file:`getfem/getfem_levelset.h` a level-set is represented by a function defined on a lagrange fem of a certain degree on a mesh.
 The constructor to define a new
 |gf_ls| is the following::